Can You Wax Your Car Too Much? Yes

 Can you wax your car too much?
 How To Wax Your Car - Complete Guide - carcarehacks.com

 Waxing your car regularly is a must when it comes to protecting your paint finish from the elements, and with the variety of waxes available choosing the right one can be a bit confusing.
-Let me walk you through all the steps for waxing your car:

 2. Apply Polish: If your vehicle has that worn-out look because of scratches and faded paint, polish your car before applying wax.
 This step is important because the polish removes a thin layer of clear coat, and another layer shows up that has more color and is smoother.
 Just gently rub the polish on your vehicle’s surface with a microfiber cloth and remove it with another microfiber cloth.

 3. Find The Right Location: It’s important to choose the best location to wax your car.
 The preferred temperature is 55-85 degrees Fahrenheit.
-If its too hot, the wax li dry fast and it will be harder for you to remove it.
+If it’s too hot, the wax li dry fast and it will be harder for you to remove it.
 If it’s too cold, you will have a hard time applying the wax.
 It’s best if you wax your vehicle indoors, the garage would be great.
 If you don’t have a garage, find a spot with shades or wax your car early in the morning or late at night.

-4. Choosing Wax Product: Waxes that contain carnauba wax is the best, but also the most expensive.
+4. Choosing Wax Product: Waxes that contain carnauba wax are the best, but also the most expensive.
 If you don’t want to invest a lot of money in your car, you can choose a ‘cleaner’ car wax.
 With this wax, you will have to skip the polishing part.
 Avoid using spray waxes because they only last for 2 weeks.

 6. Wait: Read the instructions from the wax label to see the recommended waiting duration.